 - Instructed by GLD as junior counsel for SSHD in SIAC proceedings.

-- Instructed by GLD as junior counsel to Cathy McGahey KC in appeals against deprivation of citizenship and deportation decisions made in respect of individuals convicted of child sexual exploitation offences in Rochdale.
+- Instructed by the SSHD as junior counsel to Cathy McGahey KC in appeals against deprivation of citizenship and deportation decisions made in respect of individuals convicted of child sexual exploitation offences in Rochdale.
+These cases involved the use of the “conducive” deprivation power for cases involving serious organised crime

-- Instructed as junior counsel by the GLD to represent SSHD in interim relief and judicial review proceedings concerning the application of the ARAP scheme in light of the collapse of the Afghan government to the Taliban and family members of the Claimant who remained in Afghanistan.
+- Instructed as junior counsel by the SSHD in interim relief and judicial review proceedings concerning the application of the ARAP scheme in light of the collapse of the Afghan government to the Taliban and family members of the Claimant who remained in Afghanistan.

-- Instructed as junior counsel by the GLD to represent the SSHD in a case concerning whether failed asylum seekers should be entitled to the provision of support and accommodation pursuant to section 4 of the Immigration and Asylum Act 1999, in light of the national restrictions imposed as a result of the current coronavirus pandemic.
+- Instructed as junior counsel by the SSHD in a case concerning whether failed asylum seekers should be entitled to the provision of support and accommodation pursuant to section 4 of the Immigration and Asylum Act 1999, in light of the national restrictions imposed as a result of the coronavirus pandemic.

 Amelia regularly accepts instructions in public law and maintains a keen interest in the area.
 She has recently completed a part-time Executive Master in International Humanitarian Law in Armed Conflict at the Geneva Academy.